SAP/abap-cleaner/docs/main-window.md

 cleanup rules that introduce calculation assignment operators such as ```+=``` will be automatically skipped.
 Changes to this setting trigger a reprocessing of the current cleanup.

-When called from inside ADT, ABAP cleaner automatically determines the ABAP release of the current system and restricts rules to this release; with the setting on the UI, this can be restricted even further.
+When called from inside ADT for Eclipse, ABAP cleaner automatically determines the ABAP release of the current system and restricts rules to this release; with the setting on the UI, this can be restricted even further.
 The ABAP release of the current system is shown in the window title: